typeofweb-org/ignore-monorepo-buildstep/README.md

 `@typeofweb/ignore-monorepo-buildstep` analyses the structure of the monorepo.
 It reads `pnpm-workspace.yaml` and `package.json` of every package, and creates a tree of dependencies inside the monorepo.

-Then, it proceeds to check whether given package or any of its dependencies were modified since the last commit with the use of `git diff "HEAD^" "HEAD" --quiet`.
+Then, it proceeds to check whether the given package or any of its dependencies were modified since the last commit with the use of `git diff "HEAD^" "HEAD" --quiet`.

 Currently, only `pnpm` workspaces are supported but more is on the roadmap.